thehatter8/thehatter8.github.io/README.md

   `sudo apt install g++`

-  * On my first attempt at installing Snort, I googled "C++ 14 compatible compiler" and manually installed GCC (some version above 11.4) as their site claims it is C++14 compatible.
-I'm sure it works just fine for other applications but this did not work, as when I got to the snort3 build it failed for "missing c++ compiler" or similarly worded error.
-I then installed g++ and got one step beyond the failure.
+  * On my first attempt at installing Snort, I googled "C++ 14 compatible compiler" and manually installed GCC (some version above 11.4) as their site claims it is C++14 compatible (by the way I am not debating that fact.
+It is, in fact, compatible....
+I'm sure it works just fine for other applications) but this did not work, as when I got to the snort3 build it failed for "missing c++ compiler" or similarly worded error.
+I then installed g++ and got past that error.
 In a second VM everything worked fine with only g++ installed and without any GCC installation.

 * **cmake**